Office of Risk Management

 - An OWI or DUI violation within the past year

 - License has been reinstated for less than one year after revocation

 Students and agents may be authorized for a maximum of one year and must submit a new request for authorization.

-Exceptions may be made when use is deemed to be in the best interest of the University, however, any exceptions must be approved by the institution's risk manager as delegated by UW System Office of Safety and Loss Prevention.
+Exceptions may be made when use is deemed to be in the best interest of the University, however, any exceptions must be approved by the institution's risk manager as delegated by UW System Office of Risk Management.
 Copies of all exceptions will be kept at the Campus Risk Manager's Office.

 12/15 Passenger Van Driving:

 Special attention shall be given to the use of 12-15 passenger vans.
 It is highly recommended that consideration is given to the number of and weight of people and equipment.
 Neither size van should be loaded to capacity with passengers.